Message from the President

 I am thrilled that you have chosen to learn more about this special College that I am honored to lead.
 If you’re reading this message, you might be new to Mitchell College, wondering what we’re all about.
 I invite you to learn more about us by taking some time to look around our website.
 Or better yet, come visit us on our wonderful waterfront campus!

-We are a small, close-knit liberal arts college that offers many access points to education.
-Our professors, specialists, coaches and advisors work with every student to help them discover their strengths and find their passion, guiding them to engage in the world with purpose.
+We are a small, close-knit community that offers many access points to education.
+Our professors, specialists, coaches, and advisors work with every student to help them discover their strengths and find their passion, guiding them to engage in the world with purpose.

 How do we do that?

-• We have several options for students who learn differently and would benefit from additional support, including our celebrated Thames at Mitchell program, Mystic Program and Bentsen Learning Center.
+- We have several options for students who learn differently and would benefit from additional support, including our celebrated Thames at Mitchell College program, SAILS Program, STAIRs program, and Bentsen Learning Center.

 But what really makes us special?

 As Mitchell Mariners, we unite in many ways.
-Supporting each other during Diversity, Inclusion, Belonging & Social Justice Week.
 Cheering on our Division III champion athletic teams.
 Being moved in word and song by the Mitchell College Players and Mitchell College Select Chorus.
 Picnicking on our beautiful beach.
 Serving the vibrant and diverse New London community and engaging with our many partners in Southeastern Connecticut.

-I hope to see you soon on campus, but in the meantime, please reach out to me to say hello or connect with me on social media:
+I hope to see you soon on campus.
+In the meantime, please reach out to me to say hello or connect with me on social media.

 Instagram: @presidentespy8